mgiang2015/visual-sorting-app/README.md

 ## Website

-Link to the deployed website will be included here.
+This app is deployed on Vercel.
+Head over to [Visual Sorting App](https://visual-sorting-app.vercel.app) to test the app out!

 ## Existing Features
 - Automaticly generates input array (for now, it's n distinct numbers from 1 to n).